 Overview of Retirement Wealth Advisors

-Retirement Wealth Advisors was founded in 2005 by Jason Wenk, a former Morgan Stanley employee.
-Wenk is a serial founder in the investment world, with three companies to his name: Retirement Wealth Advisors, FormulaFolios and his latest endeavor, Altruist.
+This inspired him to create his own portfolio models and to found Retirement Wealth Advisors.
+Wenk was awarded GRBJ Newsmaker of the Year in 2016 and 2017 in the finance category, and was named an EY Entrepreneur of the Year in 2018.
+He is a serial founder in the investment world, with three companies to his name: Retirement Wealth Advisors, FormulaFolios and his latest endeavor, Altruist.

 What types of clients does Retirement Wealth Advisors serve?

-Retirement Wealth Advisors offers its services primarily to individuals, though it also works with pension and profit-sharing plans, trusts, estates, charitable organizations and corporations or business entities.
-Though the firm predominantly serves individuals who do not have a high net worth, the firm’s client base also includes roughly 450 high net worth individuals.
+The firm predominantly serves individuals who do not have a high net worth.
 (For reference, the SEC defines a high net worth individual as someone with at least $750,000 under management or a net worth of at least $1.5 million.)
+Its next-largest client groups are high net worth individuals and other investment advisors.

-The minimum required account balance at Retirement Wealth Advisors is generally $25,000, although the firm does state that at its discretion, it may waive or lower the minimum requirement.
+The minimum required account balance at Retirement Wealth Advisors is generally $25,000, although the firm does state that it may waive or lower the minimum requirement at its discretion.

 Services offered by Retirement Wealth Advisors

-As a firm that primarily serves retired or soon-to-be retired individual investors, the menu of options at Retirement Wealth Advisors caters to that audience.
+As a firm that aims to serve retired or soon-to-be retired individual investors, the menu of options at Retirement Wealth Advisors caters to that audience.
 You’ll find portfolio management services and financial planning services, such as strategic tax planning and retirement account assessment and recommendations, as well as annuity stress testing.
-Retirement Wealth Advisors also offers variable annuity asset allocation; variable annuities are annuities that are tied to market-based securities and fluctuate with the market.
+Retirement Wealth Advisors also offers variable annuity asset allocation (variable annuities are annuities that are tied to market-based securities and fluctuate with the market).

-Here’s a comprehensive list of what services the firm offers:
+Here’s a comprehensive list of the services the firm offers:

 - Investment advisory services (discretionary and non-discretionary)